changbai-phu/ML-Courses/Intermediate_ML/Notes.md

     - Compare to ordinal encoding: One-Hot does not assume an ordering of the categories.
     - Nominal variables: categorical variables that don't have an intrinsic ranking.
     - This approach doesn't work well if have large number of categorical variables.
+    - We one-hot encode columns with relatively low cardinality.
+High cardinality columns can be dropped or use ordinal encoding.

+4. Cardinality: # of unique entries of a categorical variable